PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Motivation

 Dynamic memory allocation is a fundamental component of modern programming, allowing flexible and efficient management of memory resources.
+However, current programming models for general-purpose PIM lack this functionality (i.e., memory allocation is only supported limitedly at the small scratchpad in UPMEM-PIM), which not only complicates PIM programming but can also cause excessive memory consumption.
+Below, we present two concrete examples that illustrate the inefficiencies that stem from this limitation.

-However, current PIM programming models lack this critical functionality so employing dynamic data structures (i.e., those that can change their size at runtime, such as linked lists) remains highly challenging.
-Graph analytics, which is typically memory-bound and is well-suited for PIM~\cite{graph_p, graph_h, graph_q, tesseract, nai2017graphpim, sisa}, serves as a compelling example.
-Most real-world graphs are dynamic and change its structure over time, so updating the graph data should not become a performance bottleneck.
-Existing CPU/GPU-based graph analytics frameworks mitigate such performance overhead by employing dynamic data structures for high-performance graph updates~\cite{aspen, terrace, awad2020dynamic, sagabench, faimgraph, basak2021improving}.
+\textbf{(Case study \#1: Dynamic graph update)} Graph analytics, which is typically memory-bound and well-suited for PIM~\cite{graph_p, graph_h, graph_q, tesseract, nai2017graphpim, sisa}, serves as a compelling example.
+Most real-world graphs are dynamic and change their structure over time, so updating the graph data should not become a performance bottleneck.
+Existing CPU/GPU-based graph analytics frameworks mitigate such performance overhead by employing dynamic data structures (i.e., those that can change their size at runtime, such as linked lists) for high-performance graph updates~\cite{aspen, terrace, awad2020dynamic, sagabench, faimgraph, basak2021improving}.
 Unfortunately, current PIM devices do not adequately support dynamic memory allocation and therefore cannot utilize dynamic data structures.
 Consequently, developers must rely on static data structures, such as compressed sparse row (CSR), which is a fixed-size format that cannot be resized at runtime.
 This limitation introduces significant drawbacks, which we detail below using \fig{fig:why_malloc}.

-\textbf{(Programmability)} Managing graph updates using static data structures requires cumbersome array operations.
-For example, adding a single edge from node 0 to node 2 (red arrow in \fig{fig:why_malloc}(a)) necessitates updating the entire \texttt{NodePtr} array after the first index (top of \fig{fig:why_malloc}(b)).
-Additionally, the \texttt{EdgeIdx} array must be resized and shifted.
-More critically, manual memory management and pointer manipulation--or, in some cases, rebuilding the entire array--place a significant burden on programmers.
-In contrast, a dynamic data structure would allow memory to be allocated solely for the new edges and connected via pointers (bottom of \fig{fig:why_malloc}(b)), eliminating labor-intensive updates and significantly improving programmer productivity.